Rat Infestation in California

 Gavel resting on a stack of documents with the top paper displaying the text "KNOW YOUR RIGHTS.

-Call For a Free Consultation
+Request a Free Legal Consultation Today

 What are the first steps I should take if I discover a rat infestation in my rental property?